 9. The amendment to Condition 39 as follows:

-39. Design Verification
+39. Design Verification of residential units

 Prior to the release of the Construction Certificate design verification is required from a qualified designer to confirm the development is in accordance with the approved plans and details and continues to satisfy the design quality principles in SEPP65.